wilsonmar/wilsonmar.github.io/_posts/2021-05-14-azure-your-way.md

 1. Press Enter to run the script.
 It takes several minutes to run.

    Steps executed by the script "az-setup-cli.sh" are <a href="#az-setup-cli.sh">described in the section below</a>.
+When done, you should see the folder containing scripts and the prompt at the left, where it will stay after each command (instead of at the end of the folder path):

-1. Navigate to the script folder:
+   <pre>~/clouddrive/azure-your-way

-   <pre>cd clouddrive/azure-your-way</pre>
+   $ _</pre>

 ### Run your commands: